Bridesmaid's wedding preparation by Michael Albert in a British Columbia wedding. The girls were adjusting the corset on the bride's satin dress.

 What kind of equipment do you use?

 That being said, I have redundant gear of the best professional equipment available.
 Is this important?
 You bet.
-There is a difference between consumer and professional equipment.
-Gear does break down and you need to have backup.
+There is a difference between consumer and professional equipment and I often push my gear to its technical limits.
+Cameras and lenses also break down and you need to have backup.
 I have three camera bodies (A Nikon D4 and two D800s); a variety of lenses (the 16mm fisheye, the spectacular distorsion-free 12-24mm f/2.8, my workhorses the 35mm f/1.4 and 24-70mm f/ 2.8, the magical portrait specialist 85mm f/1.4, the long 70-200mm f/2.8 VR and the really long 300mm f/2.8 VR).
 All have their use in the style of imagery I am after.

 For my lighting needs, I use Nikon speedlites; studio lights including Paul Buff Einsteins, Elinchrom Rangers and Ringflash... and heaps of reflectors and light modifiers to coax the light to my needs.
 Then there are all the miscellaneous extra batteries, extension cords, light stands, etc. I am well prepared.
 In case you are wondering, yes, I am well-insured.